dotnet/docs/docs/visual-basic/language-reference/error-messages/index.md

 If the Visual Basic compiler encounters a problem in the code, a compile-time error occurs.
 In the Visual Studio code editor, you can easily identify which line of code caused the error because a wavy line appears under that line of code.
 The error message appears if you either point to the wavy underline or open the **Error List**, which also shows other messages.

 If an identifier has a wavy underline and a short underline appears under the rightmost character, you can generate a stub for the class, constructor, method, property, field, or enum.
-For more information, see [Generate From Usage](/visualstudio/ide/visual-csharp-intellisense#generate-from-usage).
+For more information, see [Generate From Usage (Visual Studio)](/visualstudio/ide/visual-csharp-intellisense#generate-from-usage).

 By resolving warnings from the Visual Basic compiler, you might be able to write code that runs faster and has fewer bugs.
 These warnings identify code that may cause errors when the application is run.
 For example, the compiler warns you if you try to invoke a member of an unassigned object variable, return from a function without setting the return value, or execute a `Try` block with errors in the logic to catch exceptions.
 For more information about warnings, including how to turn them on and off, see [Configuring Warnings in Visual Basic](/visualstudio/ide/configuring-warnings-in-visual-basic).